-Imagine my surprise when we started hearing whispers that all was not harmonious in the cloud.
-When IBM sold the software portfolio to HCL, business as usual was the aim, but it transpires this is not the reality for Connections Social Cloud – customers have been told that the service is going to close on 16th July 2020, furthermore, support for the software will cease on that date too.
+Imagine my surprise when we started hearing whispers that all was not harmonious in the Cloud.
+When IBM sold the software portfolio to HCL, “business as usual” was the aim.
+However, it transpires this was not the reality for HCL Connections Social Cloud.
+Customers have been told that the service was going to close on 16th July 2020.
+Furthermore, support for the software is to cease on that date too.
 See HCL’s announcements:

-So this leaves the customers in a bit of a quandary.
-We hear a lot about this from the customers that we previously migrated into Connections Social Cloud as well as Connections On-premise customers who are all looking for Plan B and Plan C (based around the presumption that HCL’s Plan A – Connections MultiTenant (MT) and a data migration is palatable and will land in time).
+So this leaves customers in a bit of a quandary.
+We hear a lot about this from the customers that we previously did data migrations for into Connections Social Cloud as well as Connections On-premise customers.
+They are all looking for Plan B and Plan C (based around the presumption that HCL’s Plan A – Connections MultiTenant (MT) – and data migration is palatable and will land in time).

-But as ever, one size never fits all..
-Our customers fit into four broad camps:
+But as ever, one size never fits all.
+Our customers who are concerned about their content migration to HCL Connections fit into four broad categories:

-- The believers – they have faith that HCL will deliver a solution that matches the benefits that they have right now, with a fully formed data migration and zero impact on business as usual
+- The believers – they have faith that HCL Connections will deliver a solution that matches the benefits they have right now, with a fully formed data migration and zero impact, allowing business as usual

-- The dis-illusioned – they feel let down by the whole experience of accepting the Social Cloud strategy proposed by IBM, and now feel that a move to a broadly analogous system is the only option and they will swallow the gap in functionality
+- The disillusioned – they feel let down by the whole experience of accepting the Social Cloud strategy proposed by IBM, and now feel that a move to a broadly analogous system is the only option.
+They are resigned to have to swallow the gap in functionality

-- The pragmatists – are out building a new solution based around either a move back to on-premise Connections or (more likely) some other system such as Office 365 with a supporting application such as Beezy to fill the gaps
+- The pragmatists – they are building a new solution based around either a content migration back to on-premise Connections or (more likely) some other system such as Office 365, with a supporting application such as Beezy to fill the gaps

-- The angry – we have heard stories of organisations who are so upset about the change of direction, that they will allow HCL to move them to Connections Multi-Tenant, but will plan to leave as early as possible afterwards
+- The angry – we have heard stories of organisations who are so upset about this change of direction, they will allow HCL to move them to Connections Multi-Tenant, but plan to leave as early as possible afterwards

-Naturally, we also do see this as a business opportunity.
-At Vamosa we have always offered migrations of this type of data, and we uniquely offer this as a managed service.
+Naturally, at Vamosa, we also see this as a business opportunity.
+We have always offered content migrations of this type of data, and we uniquely offer this as a managed service.
 This service offers:

-- The ability to take data, files, social attributes such as ‘likes’, structure, comments, security attributes, activities, tasks out of ANY iteration or version of Connections (On Premise, Cloud) and move that in context to your chosen target
+- The ability to take data, files, social attributes (such as “likes), structure, comments, security attributes, activities, tasks out of ANY iteration or version of HCL Connections (On Premise, Cloud) and move that in context to your chosen target

-- Build and test the move, and then complete the move with zero impact on your day to day business
+- The ability to build and test the move, and then complete the move with zero impact on your day to day business

-- Use our delivery methodology to make sure that all valid data is transferred – and we guarantee it
+- The ability to use our delivery methodology to make sure that all valid data is transferred – and the assurance that we guarantee it

 - If you choose a new platform (such as Office 365), then we make sure